PUBLIC AND NONPROFIT (PNP)

 - Innovating the practice of teaching

-The aforementioned preferences notwithstanding, we will duly consider all proposals that seek to enhance the professional development of the Public and Non-profit Division’s members.
+The preferences notwithstanding, we will duly consider all proposals that seek to enhance the professional development of the Public and Nonprofit Division’s members.

 PDWs provide the opportunity to experiment with new models and ideas for sessions that do not fit within the confines of the regular program.
-PDWs can take place on-site at a conference hotel or off-site at another location in the community.
 However, submitters should take care not to create proposals for PDWs that would be more appropriate in other conference formats such as panel sessions, symposia, and caucuses.
-If the primary purpose of your proposal is to gather scholars for a discussion or to present theories, ideas, or concepts, PDW is probably not the appropriate forum.
-See this this page for more information about different formats at AOM.
+If the primary purpose of your proposal is to gather scholars for a discussion or to present theories, ideas, or concepts, a PDW is probably not the appropriate forum.

 - Does the workshop offer a high quality and high-level learning experience that has a significant positive impact on the professional development of the participants?